chen0040/ansible-centos-redis/README.md

 vagrant up
 ```

+If vagrant up interrupted due to the vbox shared folder plugin issue (e.g. "/sbin/mount.vboxsf: mounting failed with the error: No such device"), just run "vagrant provision" after that.

 This will start a vagrant centos 7 VM (at ip 192.168.10.12) with ruby, gem, java, ansible, and redis client pre-installed.
 Run the following command to ssh into the centos VM:

 ```bash